Northbound I-25 to be reduced to 1 lane at Avenida Cesar Chavez

 ALBUQUERQUE, N.M. — If you’re traveling northbound on Interstate 25 this weekend in Albuquerque, it’ll be down to one lane in an area that already gets congested.

-Between Friday at 10 p.m. and Monday at 5 a.m., the New Mexico Department of Transportation will have continuous lane and shoulder restrictions on northbound I-25 at Avenida Cesar Chavez.
+Between 10 p.m.
+Friday at 10 p.m. and 5 a.m.
+Monday, the New Mexico Department of Transportation will have continuous lane and shoulder restrictions on northbound I-25 at Avenida Cesar Chavez.
 As a result, northbound traffic will be down to one lane.

 According to NMDOT, they’re conducting bridge maintenance.
 If you’re traveling in this area, expect delays.
 Work is also weather-permitting and subject to change without notice.